Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Conclusion

-The simple coarse-graining method shares the same spirit as the one with the cartogram, in a sense to infer an unknown value by the average value of neighboring ones.
-As a reason why using the cartogram outperforms simple coarse-graining despite the similar sense, we conjecture that our cartogram ensures augmentation of training data points, i.e., the number of cells, with the qualitative level maintained; the adjacent stations having similar demand patterns spread more uniformly, which results in the augmentation of the trainable data points (cells), and the statistics of correlation and dispersion within a cell are maintained (Fig.~\ref{fig:CV_P}), although the variation of the number of stations can be enough to affect the statistics.
-Not only our suggested iteration method but also other spreading methods to keep or even strengthen the correlation and dispersion could work on predictability.
-In addition, While we adopt the demand of public bicycles as a representative of open systems, our framework with such cartogram considered may be applied to other open systems in general, to predict their spatio-temporal patterns.
+The simple coarse-graining method shares the same spirit as the one with the cartogram, in the sense of inferring an unknown value by the average value of neighboring ones.
+As a reason why using the cartogram outperforms simple coarse-graining despite the similar sense, we conjecture that our cartogram ensures augmentation of training data points, i.e., the number of cells, with the qualitative level maintained.
+As seen in Fig.~\ref{fig:CV_P}, the input coarse-grained data $X_i$ after spreading out the stations significantly increases, i.e., by 100 data points.
+Furthermore, the adjacent stations not only gradually spread more uniformly but also focus on the spatial nearness of the stations possessing similar demand patterns.
+The deliberate rearrangement method results in the significant augmentation of the trainable data points (cells) with the statistics of correlation and dispersion within a cell maintained (Fig.~\ref{fig:CV_P}), although the variation of the number of stations can be enough to affect the statistics.
+Not only our suggested iteration method but also other spreading methods to keep or even strengthen the correlation and dispersion could work better on predictability.
+In addition, our framework does not require any system-specific features but spatio-temporal input data.
+Hence, while we adopt the demand of public bicycles as a representative of open systems, our framework with such cartogram considered may be applied to other open systems in general, such as $e$-scooter, taxi allocation, and the incident cases of disease spreading with migration effect~\cite{armbruster2023covid}.